-- If your spouse is in the United States, you can start the process by filing a Petition for Alien Relative.
+- If your spouse is in the United States, you can start the process by filing an I-130 visa.
 Your spouse must wait until the priority date in the immigrant visa category becomes current.
 The priority date is the date when you filed, with an appropriate corresponding fee, the petition with sufficient content.

 - Once the priority date becomes current, the applicant spouse shall file an Application to Register Permanent Residence for the adjustment of his or her status.

 When an Applicant is Outside the United States

 It is through consular processing that your spouse can become a permanent resident after your I-130 visa is approved.
 This is the process through which an immigrant outside the U.S. is issued a visa based on an approved petition for alien relative.
 Consular processing is also available to eligible relatives living abroad when the option to adjust status inside the U.S. is not possible.

 Can my spouse come to the US while my I-130 visa is processing?